 CHW and Interpreters

 Interpreters are able to communicate with patients and advocate for communication access, however, their scope of work limits them to just that.
 CHWs can work with the interpreter to ensure patient comprehension resulting in improved healthcare outcomes.
-It is important to note that CHWs are Deaf but not Deaf interpreters and are not a suitable substitution for certified hearing and Deaf interpreters.
+It is important to note that CHWs are not interpreters, and are not a suitable substitution for certified hearing and Deaf interpreters.

-It is clear the benefit of using a CHW, but funding them can be a barrier for medical facilities.
+It is clear the benefit of using a CHW, but funding these positions can often be a barrier for medical facilities.
 Funding for CHWs can come from a variety of sources: